trisyoungs/aten/doc/70.filters/05.defining/defining.md

 glob="*.doc"
 ```

-filters any file matching '[var]*.doc[/var]' in the relevant GUI file selector dialogs.
+filters any file matching '*.doc' in the relevant GUI file selector dialogs.

 ---